 It's the same small (MXR-sized) box as the BJFE, but the paint job is more professional.
 It's not the most rugged paint out there, but it's not going to flake off as easily as the BJFE paint does.
 The footswitch is true bypass, and it runs on standard Boss-type 9VDC.

-While the tone and noise are only a little bit better than the cheaper competition like the Demeter or EBS, the versatility provided by the comp/sustain switch makes this pedal much more useful for different styles, and goes a ways toward justifying the price.
+While the tone and noise are only a little bit better than the "cheaper" competition like the Demeter or EBS, the versatility provided by the comp/sustain switch makes this pedal much more useful for different styles, and goes a ways toward justifying the price if you go for the hand-wired one.
+The PCB one is a better deal all around.